globus/globus-automate-client/WORKFLOW.md

    5. Click "Publish release" to publish the new tag and release on GitHub.

 5. Publish the release
-   1. Documentation updates will be pulled direction from the `production` branch.
+   1. Documentation updates will be pulled directly from the `production` branch.
 If the release is purely documentation, there are no further steps to publishing.
    2. Code updates need to be published to PyPI.
 To do so, the following steps will need to be performed on a Terminal window:

+      ```shell
-      1. git checkout production
+      git checkout production
-      2. git pull --tags
+      git pull --tags
-      3. poetry publish --build
+      poetry publish --build
+      ```

 6. Create a new pull request to merge to `main`.
    1. Select `main` as the "base" merge branch.